History

 1970s - 1990s

-1995 Moved to current location in Waukesha, WI
+Hydro-Thermal moves to its current location in Waukesha, WI.

 2000s